baidang201/canvas/client/README.md

-# CosmJs Part For Checkers Blockchain
+# CosmJs Part For Canvas Blockchain

-This project contains the elements, messages, scripts and GUI of the Checkers blockchain.
+This project contains the elements, messages, scripts and GUI of the Canvas blockchain.

 ## Branches progression